 And the Indians generally use the ground turmeric.
 Usually sun-dried and available as dried turmeric.
-So my mom buys the dried turmeric roots from the stores, and she grinds it fine and silky powder with the help of grinding machine.
+So my mom buys the dried turmeric roots from the stores, and she grinds it fine and silky powder with the help of a grinding machine.
 This way it can be stored for up to one year.

-And she always packs a small bag of turmeric for me which I use it for a couple of years here in United States.
+And she always packs a small bag of turmeric for me which I use it for a couple of years here in the United States.

 The regional names for turmeric